Scripture Reference: Genesis 24:1-67

 Suggested Emphasis or Theme: It is important to marry a person who worships God.

-Abraham wanted his son to marry a woman who worship God so he sent a servant back to the land of his relatives to find a wife for Isaac.
+Abraham wanted his son to marry a woman who worships the “true and living God” so he sent a servant back to the land of his relatives to find a wife for Isaac.
 Rebekah and her family believed in God.
 She decided to leave her home and her family and travel back to Canaan to become Isaac’s wife.
 Isaac married her and loved her and they followed God together.

 Many years had passed since God First Called Abram to leave his relatives in Haran and follow him into the land of Canaan.
 Abraham, as he was now called, had grown in faith and continued to follow God’s leading in a nomadic way of life.
 His wife Sarah was now dead (Genesis 23:1-2) and buried in Hebron and the time had come to find a wife for his son, Isaac.